Holothuroid/Covella/README.md

      val julianEra = Era given _.divisibleBy(4) have leapYear rest standardYear

 An Era instance works like partial function.
 You can add a condition with `given` followed by `have` and the thing you want.
 You can add any number of such pairs.
 Once you are done, use `rest` to set a default.
 It also happens that there is no year 0.
 1 BCE is followed by 1 CE.
 So we exclude 0 from our Era.
-(That also works on any other `imeUnitInstance with Parenting`.)
+(That also works on any other `TimeUnitInstance with Parenting`.)

     julianEra exclude 0